snubwoody/wakunguma.com/src/pages/blog/roll-your-own-auth.md

 - Email address

 ### Passkeys
-In my opinion, by far the most convinient way to log in to a website is using a passkey, such as fingerprint or Face ID.
+In my opinion, by far the most convinient way to log in to a website is using a [passkey](https://www.passkeys.io/), such as fingerprint or Face ID.
 It secure because you are who you are, and it is convenient and quick.
+Passkeys prevent all phishing based attacks.